Schwarber hits grand slam, 3-run HR as Cubs top Brewers 11-4

+MILWAUKEE (AP) — After losing consecutive nail-biters in a matchup of NL Central contenders, Kyle Schwarber made sure the Chicago Cubs could breathe easier in the series finale.

-MILWAUKEE (AP) — Kyle Schwarber hit a grand slam and a three-run homer to power the Chicago Cubs past the Milwaukee Brewers 11-4 on Sunday, averting a three-game sweep in a matchup of NL Central contenders.
+Schwarber hit a grand slam and a three-run homer to power the Cubs past the Milwaukee Brewers 11-4 on Sunday, averting a three-game sweep.
+The Cubs moved into a first-place tie with St. Louis, with Milwaukee one game back.

+“It’s nice to be able to hop out to a lead,” Schwarber said.
+“That was a really big game for all of us.
+We had a couple tough ones.”

 Schwarber crushed a first-pitch slam deep into the second deck in right field off starter Zach Davies (8-4) with one out in the second inning for his 23rd home run of the season.

+“It started with (Schwarber),” Cubs manager Joe Maddon said.
+“That set it up.”

 The slugger took Davies deep again in the fourth with an opposite-field shot to make it 7-0.

 After the Brewers cut it to 7-3 in the fifth, Schwarber’s infield single with two outs in the sixth kept the inning alive for pinch-hitter Victor Caratini, who hit a three-run homer off Milwaukee reliever Jeremy Jeffress.

+Schwarber, who has struggled at the plate lately, reached base all four times while batting eighth in the lineup.

+“He’s going to definitely feel better about himself,” Maddon said.
+“It’s been a tough July for him overall.”

-Christian Yelich’s run-scoring double in fifth, which extended his hitting streak to 16 games, chased Cubs starter Jose Quintana, who failed to get the win despite being staked to a seven-run lead.
+Christian Yelich’s run-scoring double in the fifth, which extended his hitting streak to 16 games, chased Cubs starter Jose Quintana, who failed to get the win despite being staked to a seven-run lead.
 Quintana gave up four hits and three runs in 4 2/3 innings.

 Brad Brach (4-3) retired the only batter he faced for the victory.